 Parks and alleyways.
 While both features can typically be found in towns and cities, large and small, they aren’t usually one and the same.

-A collaboration between the Temple University Department of Landscape Architecture and Horticulture, the volunteer Park(ing) Day team, residents and civic organizations will transform Donaldson Alley (Donaldson Street and East State Street in Doylestown Borough) into “a greener, people-friendly pocket park in heart of town,” according to Associate Professor Baldev Lamba, chair of the Department of Landscape Architecture and Horticulture, who is spearheading the project.
+A collaboration between the Temple University Department of Landscape Architecture and Horticulture, the volunteer Park(ing) Day team, residents and civic organizations transformed Donaldson Alley (Donaldson Street and East State Street in Doylestown Borough) into “a greener, people-friendly pocket park in heart of town,” according to Associate Professor Baldev Lamba, chair of the Department of Landscape Architecture and Horticulture, who spearheaded the project.

-Park(ing) for People, a temporary “pop up” park that will fill Donaldson Alley will be open to the public from Friday, September 15 through Sunday, September 17.
-This community outreach effort is part of Park(ing) Day, a global event designed to bring attention to the need for more urban open space, spark discussions about how public space is created and allocated and improve the quality of the places in which we live and work, according to Lamba.
+Park(ing) for People, a temporary “pop up” park that will fill Donaldson Alley was opened to the public from Friday, September 15 through Sunday, September 17.
+This community outreach effort was part of Park(ing) Day, a global event designed to bring attention to the need for more urban open space, spark discussions about how public space is created and allocated and improve the quality of the places in which we live and work, according to Lamba.

 “The goal of this project is to engage and celebrate pedestrians through a place created for people to ‘park’ instead of cars,” said Lamba.
 “This is third year for this event in Doylestown.
 Last year’s Pop Up Park occupied parking spaces in front of Starbucks right in the center of town and was a hit for the whole community.”